esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 You should also configure Postgres database in `ejabberd.cfg` file.
 Please refer to [Advanced configuration/Database setup](../Advanced-configuration.md) for more information.

-# MSSQL / Azure SQL
+# Microsoft SQL Server

+Microsoft SQL Server, sometimes called MSSQL, or Azure SQL Database.

 **Can be used for:**